kvweldon/Social-Engineering/README.md

 # Social-Engineering
 Utilizing Kali Linux 2022.2 and Windows Server 2016(victim's system) to perform social engineering using SET
-<h1>Scenario</h1>
+<h1>Phase 2</h1>

-A client is concerned about their susceptibility to soical engineering attacks and have given approval to test their personnel.
-I will perform a simulated social engineering attack a against a clien't employee using the Social Engineering Toolkit (SET).
+Structureality is concerned about their susceptibility to soical engineering attacks and have given approval to test their personnel.
+I will perform a simulated social engineering attack against their employee using the Social Engineering Toolkit (SET).
 The goal is to trick a victim into running a malicious payload which will result in a reverse shell being established between the victim and the attacker systems.

 **<p style="font-size: 15px;">Step 1: Create a Spear Phishing Message.</p>**